devops329/devops/instruction/gitHubActions/gitHubActions.md

 ## An example: Pull request deployment

 In order to help you see the value the comes from GitHub Actions, let's consider a real world example.
 You have created a popular open source repository.
-You already created a **deploy** workflow that triggers whenever a change is made to the main branch of your repo.
-The deploy workflow builds your code and hosts the resulting binary on AWS.
+You already created a `deploy` workflow that triggers whenever a change is made to the main branch of your repo.
+The `deploy` workflow builds your code and hosts the resulting binary on AWS.

 ![pull request deployment](pullRequestDeployment.png)

 Now you want to allow external contributors to fork your repository and create pull results for new features or bug fixes.
-When an external contributor creates a pull request the **verify** workflow is triggered and the code is automatically analyzed to make sure the changes honor all of the linting and security policies.
-If successful then the **approval** workflow is triggered and a team member is notified to conduct a code review.
-If the reviewer approves the changes then she confirms her approval and the workflow commits the changes to the main branch.
-The commit triggers the original **deploy** workflow and a production release is created.
+When an external contributor creates a pull request, the `verify` workflow is triggered, and the code is automatically analyzed to make sure the changes honor all the linting and security policies.
+If successful, the `approval` workflow is triggered and a team member is notified to conduct a code review.
+If the reviewer approves the changes, then she confirms her approval, and the workflow commits the changes to the main branch.
+The commit triggers the original `deploy` workflow and a production release is created.

 Note that you can use this same pattern with forks instead of branches.
 Branches are generally used for internal reviews, while forks are used with open source project external contributors.